 With such a short preparation window, study and practice are top priorities.
-Create a study schedule with time blocked out for practice papers and to learn the necessary principles and laws.
+Create a study schedule with time blocked out for paid for or free Wiesen Test of Mechanical Aptitude practice papers and to learn the necessary principles and laws.

-The WTMA is a difficult test.
+The WTMA test is a difficult one.
 It requires focus, determination, and technical ability to pass.

 Managing your stress on test day creates a positive state of mind.
 Practice deep breathing techniques to help relieve anxiety.
 Being in the best frame of mind during the test increases your chance of success.